-- Some useful imports

 Forward euler, resolution between 1 ms and 10 ms

 In order to run our model on Xylo, we have to fulfill those requirements.
 The SNN in this example already fulfills the connectivtiy and neuron requirements.
-Moreover, the Torch-based LIFBitshiftTorch in rockpool already simulates the bitshift decay (which is one of the reasons why it is so slow).
-So the main difficulty is to bring the parameters to the correct format and also to quantize the weights and thresholds to 8 resp.
-16 bit.
+So the main difficulty is to bring the parameters to the correct format and also to quantize the weights and thresholds to 8 and 16 bits respectively.

 [14]: